“Why does Texas have more tornadoes?”

 Last week, as we were huddled in our basement waiting for the tornado warning for our small Massachusetts town to expire, my daughter was naturally full of questions about tornadoes.

-“Have you ever been in one?”
+My daughter: “Have you ever been in one?”

 “Did you survive?”